 - Student and parent federal income tax forms and other income documentation

-- Documentation of U.S. citizenship or permanent residency
+- Documentation of U.S. citizenship or eligible non-citizen status

 - Documentation of housing/living arrangements